narwhal-chat/narwhal/README.md

 #### Databases

-Narhwal uses Postgres as the main back-end database.
+narhwal uses Postgres as the main back-end database.
 All databases must be created before using the application.
 Below is a list of scripts to create the databases and their tables.

 ##### narwhal_users